-The Statement is intended to provide the central focus for child safety for St Catherine’s, St Paul’s and St Peter’s, built around a unified understanding of the moral imperative and overarching commitments that underpin our drive for improvement and cultural change.
+The Statement is intended to provide the central focus for child safety for St Catherine’s built around a unified understanding of the moral imperative and overarching commitments that underpin our drive for improvement and cultural change.

 Catholic schools have a moral, legal and mission-driven responsibility to create nurturing school environments where children and young people are respected, their voices are heard and where they are safe and feel safe.
 When allegations of abuse concerning children and young people are raised, we will take prompt action to have these appropriately referred and investigated.
 We will strive for continual improvement that is responsive to emerging thinking, evidence and practice, so as to eliminate the possibility of abuse occurring in the first place.